 This work is being undertaken across multiple areas of the department and will inform the development of additional tools and resources.
 It builds on the practices and approaches we know work well and will evolve over time in response to learnings and successes.

-The framework aims to assist individuals at every level of a community service to critically assess their current practice in relation to seeking, hearing and responding to the client voice.
+The Client voice framework for community services aims to assist individuals at every level of a community service to critically assess their current practice in relation to seeking, hearing and responding to the client voice.
 The framework seeks to evaluate the client voice in community services delivery, design and review as well as in system-level policy and planning.
 It will also act as a resource for clients, helping them understand the ways in which services seek to listen and respond to the client voice.

 The framework is intended to provide overarching principles and guidance to drive and anchor related work across the department and emphasise the critical link between quality governance, client voice and outcomes.
 It provides useful information on how to translate the principles into practice.